Kaycee is an exotic pet owner experienced in working with a variety of non-domesticated animals.

 Why Are Fennecs so Popular?

 Fennec foxes have won the attention and adoration of millions of animal lovers, boasting comedically large ears and a dainty, refined face with huge eyes that pull at your heartstrings.
 It's no wonder they're popular!
-With many viral videos showcasing these animals, it's also not rare to see comments declaring, "I want one!"
+With many viral videos showcasing these animals, it's not uncommon to see comments declaring, "I want one!"
 But what really goes into owning one of these adorable little critters?
 Turns out, it may not be as simple as you'd imagine.

 Before you even consider purchasing a fennec fox, read the care guides and plan your visits to meet one, or ogle babies for sale near you, you must realize that these animals are not legal in many places due to overbearing laws on exotic animal ownership.
 The majority of states in the United States have some form of restricting legislation on fennec foxes, be it an outright ban, or requiring owners to apply for a state permit.
 Some permits states require cost annual fees, which can be costly, and others will not provide permits to people looking to own fennecs as pets.